Rat-Rig/MainsailOS/docs/boards/fysetc/spider-11.md

 Run "lsusb" again and you should see a device by the name "OpenMoko, Inc.".
 This is your Spider running Klipper.

 run the command "sudo service klipper start".
+V-CoreOS should now be able to communicate with your Spider.

 ### via SD Card